Electroplating on Zinc or Zinc Die-Cast

 Options:

-- Additional copper layer (acidic or alkaline) for conductivity and smoothing.
+- Additional copper layer (acidic) for conductivity and smoothing.

-- Chrome (decorative or hard) for gloss and wear resistance.
+- Chrome (after nickel) for gloss and wear resistance.

-- Other metals or alloys (e.g., brass, tin, bronze) according to requirements. -
+- Other metals or alloys (e.g. brass, tin, bronze) as required. -

 Rinsing / Post-Treatment